Introduction to Tribal Gaming

 Get Your FREE Guide Revealing…

-Many tribal casinos have better financial terms for skill-based machines, so they’ve gotten rid of all their chance-based machines.
-Others have negotiated compacts with similar financial terms, so offer a mix of the two types of machines.
+Many tribal casinos have better financial terms for skill-based machines, so they’ve eliminated all their chance-based devices.
+Others have negotiated compacts with similar financial terms, so they offer a mix of the two types of gaming machines.

-The classification of a gaming machine, in terms of winning slots strategies, matters.
+Classifying a gaming machine, in terms of winning slot strategies, matters.
 However, knowing the difference is a casino-by-casino decision.
-Understand what your tribal casino is offering, so you understand the basics of the machine on which you’re trying to win.
+Understand what your tribal casino is offering so you understand the basics of the machine on which you’re trying to win.

 Understanding Class II Versus Class III Slot Machines

-Twenty-seven out of 31 U.S. states with tribal casinos offer Class III gaming machines.
+Twenty-seven of 31 U.S. states with tribal casinos offer Class III gaming machines.
 Of these 27 states, only Nebraska does not offer traditional slot machines.
-Nebraska limits their gaming machines to video keno, video blackjack, and video poker.
+Nebraska limits its gaming machines to video keno, video blackjack, and video poker.

 Get Your FREE Guide Revealing…

 The states with a successfully negotiated tribal-state gaming compact allowing some or all their tribal casinos to offer Class III Vegas-style gaming machines are above.
-Be sure to check each state’s link for important details about their tribal casino offerings.
+Check each state’s link for essential details about their tribal casino offerings.

 The tribal status of casinos in Arkansas, Massachusetts, and Virginia is pending.
 Once a decision is known for them, I’ll update the state list above as appropriate.